mati3230/segmentation/README.md

 # Segmentation Environment

 Custom gym environment for the segmentation of point clouds with reinforcement learning.
 The project was developed in context of the [smart segmentation](https://github.com/mati3230/smartsegmentation) project.
+The necessary point clouds can be created with the [point cloud data generator](https://github.com/mati3230/pc_data_generator).
 A point cloud is segmented by the region growing algorithm.
 An action consist of 6 parameters.
 The parameters are:

 * Seed Point X: X coordinate of the seed point in the point cloud.